djensen47/truss/README.md

 Empty readme to silence npm

 ### config
 The config directory is required by `app.js` to load the configuration files.
-Bumm assumes that you have three config files
+Truss assumes that you have three config files

 * __defaults__ Defines defaults that are used in development and production mode
 * __development__ Defines configuration values used in development mode only
 * __production__ Defines configuration values used in production mode only

-Bumm loads defaults first, then loads the configuration file `development` or `production` depending on the current `NODE_ENV` environment variable and overrides all default values with the development or production values.
+Truss loads defaults first, then loads the configuration file `development` or `production` depending on the current `NODE_ENV` environment variable and overrides all default values with the development or production values.

 ### lib